 (2) On the coming into operation of this Act, any subsidiary legislation under the Stock Diseases (Regulations) Act 1968 then in operation for the purposes of Part III of that Act shall, in so far as not inconsistent with this Act, continue in operation and have effect for the purposes of this Act as if made under this Act.

 ”.

-3 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
-76 had not come into operation.
-It reads as follows:

-“

-76. Repeal

-The Stock Diseases (Regulations) Act 1968 is repealed.

-”.